-Other level 1 is a post where all cases that do not fit in the main category are collected.
-This could be sabotage/vandalism, collision with animals, personal injury onboard train etc. Collision with person has very few accidents, only 1 person was killed in such an accident in 2006.
+Other is a post where all cases that do not fit to the main category are collected.
+This could be sabotage/vandalism, collision with animals, personal injury onboard train etc, most off this incidents have low risk potential

+Collision with person has very few accidents, 2 persons was killed in such an accident in 2007.
+Both are classified as unathorised pesons.